wmike1987/skillexplosion/README.md

 # Environment Setup
 Download the repo and start a webserver from the root directory.

-For example, python comes with a simple http server, "python -m http.server"
+With python 3 use http server, "python -m http.server"

+For python 2 use "python -m SimpleHTTPServer 3000" or whatever port you want to use in place of 3000.